-The underlying intuition for this finding is as follows: Begin with the simplest firm, consisting only of one shareholder.
-Consider a board proposal and the situation without a PA.
+The underlying intuition is as follows: Begin with the simplest firm, consisting only of one shareholder.
+Assume first there is no PA.
 Even if the shareholder has invested into own research and this signal is not in favor of the board's proposal, she is still better off to vote for the proposal since the board, by Assumption BIB, is better informed than the shareholder.
-Therefore, the shareholder would not invest into own research in the first place and prefers to follow the board's proposal.
+Therefore, the shareholder would not invest into own research in the first place and prefers to always endorse the proposal.

 This simple logic extends to equilibria involving many shareholders.
-In that case, a given shareholder only needs to consider the case in which her vote decides whether the board's proposal passes or not, i.e., where the shareholder is pivotal.
-If she is pivotal, this must mean that the positive and negative signals of other shareholders are equally frequent.
-In this situation, only her own information and the board's information are crucial, so we are effectively back in the case with a single shareholder.
-Thus, none of the shareholders has an incentive to become informed.
+Each shareholder only needs to consider the case in which her vote decides whether the proposal passes or not, i.e., where she is pivotal.
+If all shareholders vote based on their own information and a given shareholder is pivotal, this must mean that the positive and negative signals of other shareholders are equally frequent.
+In this situation, only her own information and the board's information are crucial, like in the single-shareholder scenario.
+Thus, shareholders lack the incentives to become informed.

-While this behavior is efficient in the one-shareholder case, it is typically inefficient when there are multiple shareholders.
+This behavior is typically inefficient.
 Substituting the own research with the informativeness of the board's proposal is individually rational, but collectively harmful as it leads to correlated mistakes.
-This result holds as long as shareholders do not anticipate the board's proposal to be so conflicted as to be uninformative, a model variation that we discuss in Section 5.
+This result holds as long as shareholders do not anticipate the board's proposal to be so conflicted as to be less informative than even a single shareholder's own research and, thus, close to uninformative, a model variation that we discuss in Section 5.